itsabot/itsabot/README.md

 ```
 $ go get github.com/itsabot/abot
-$ cd $GOPATH/src/github.com/itsabot/abot
 ```

-Run the setup script, passing in your Postgres credentials/host if needed.
+Then create a new project anywhere in your `$GOPATH`, passing in your Postgres credentials/host if needed.
+Projects should be named with camelCasing.

 ```
-$ cmd/setup.sh [username[:password]@host[:port]]
+$ abot new yourproject [username[:password]@host[:port]]
 ```

-If you don't pass anything to the script, the Postgres parameters will default to `host = 127.0.0.1`, `port = 5432`, and `username = postgres`.
+If you don't pass anything to the command, the Postgres parameters will default to `host = 127.0.0.1`, `port = 5432`, and `username = postgres`.
 You may need to edit your [pg_hba.conf](http://www.postgresql.org/docs/9.5/static/auth-pg-hba-conf.html)